AlexandrosMo/Uptime-Monitor/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or pull requests via
+Please open issues or pull requests via [GitHub Issues](https://github.com/AlexandrosMo>/uptime-monitor/issues) or by submitting a [Pull Request](https://github.com/AlexandrosMo>/uptime-monitor/pulls).

+Please follow the project's coding standards and ensure all tests pass before submitting.

+For major changes, open an issue first to discuss your